-Purple is a versatile shade that comes in many iterations, making it a sought after color when it comes to trying new eyeshadow, cheek, and even lip looks.
+Purple is a versatile shade that comes in many iterations, making it a sought-after color when it comes to trying new eyeshadow, cheek, and even lip looks.
 From deep plums to soft lilacs, purple makeup has been blooming all over celebrity faces as of late, giving us plenty of inspiration.
-Here, our favorite purple makeup looks—plus how to recreate them on your own.
+Here, see our favorite purple makeup looks—plus how to recreate them on your own.

 The Glitter-Bomb Liner

 We love Selena Gomez in dramatic winged eyeliner (and in any other state for that matter).
 This sultry statement eyeliner look captures just the right amount of purple and glitter, landing a spot on our list of must-try looks.
 The key here is to make sure the purple is visible enough to stand out.
 For this look, use a creamy eyeliner in a purple tone that will stay put, then make the wing as dramatic as you'd like.
 Top it off with your favorite glitter pigment or sparkly eyeshadow, add some liner to the bottom of the inner shelf of the eye, and finish with your favorite mascara.

 Soft Lilac Lids

 This soft lilac eyeshadow looks stunning on Vanessa Hudgens, and is the perfect example of using color all over the eye while keeping things minimal.
 The purple shadow is blended just right all the way out to the tail of the eyebrow, and a soft highlight is applied right under the brow bone to tie everything together.
 For this look, you can use a few varying shades of purple from an eyeshadow compact, plus a soft, fluffy brush for seamless blending.